wp-plugins/splurgy-wp-plugin/readme.txt

 == Changelog ==
 = 2.0.1 =
-Cleans up all database from version 1.1.1 on deactivate
+Cleans up all splurgy data in the database from version 1.1.1 on deactivate

 = 2.0.0 =
 Added short code support for the ad unit changes.
 Removed version 3 of coupon, giveaway, and pagelock embed functionality.
 All units are embeded through the short code system now.